Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-checkout.md

 packetery-module-checkout supports the classic checkout and the block checkout, and it detects which one the shop uses [VERIFY: src/Packetery/Module/Checkout/CheckoutService.php#areBlocksUsedInCheckout].
 The module holds 12 files, 2162 lines of logic and 69 public methods.
-One class registers all hooks of the namespace, and the other classes give the callbacks [VERIFY: src/Packetery/Module/Checkout/Checkout.php#registerHooks].
+One class registers most hooks of the namespace, and the other classes give the callbacks [VERIFY: src/Packetery/Module/Checkout/Checkout.php#registerHooks].
+Three callbacks of the namespace are registered outside this module: the cart fee callback and the guest session callback [VERIFY: src/Packetery/Module/Hooks/HookRegistrar.php#registerFrontEnd] and the widget settings AJAX callback [VERIFY: src/Packetery/Module/Hooks/HookRegistrar.php#registerBackEnd].

 > ⚠ add business context (elicitation)